falkr/ttm4175/pages/unit-net1/teamwork.md

 1. Start by finding the IP address of `ntnu.no`.
 You can use the `host` command for this.

+:tip:
+Note that the containers within your GNS3 network are not connected to the Internet.
+Hence, use the `host` command either on your local machine or in a terminal window on your lab VM.

 2. Convert the IP address you found to binary (you can use external tools!).
 3. How many bytes does this IP address contain?
 4. How many bits are there between each point (full stop) in the address 192.168.0.14?